erigontech/diagnostics/README.md

 ./build/bin/erigon
 ```

 Run the Node.
 The `<data_directory>` field will be the directory path to your database.
-The sepolia chain and the --internalcl options will allow for quicker setup for testing
+The sepolia chain option will allow for quicker setup for testing.

 ```
 ./build/bin/erigon --datadir <data_directory> --chain sepolia